linode/docs/docs/products/storage/object-storage/guides/grafana-loki/index.md

 In addition to providing data isolation, the multi-tenancy model allows for horizontal scalability and storage load sharding per tenant.
 Consider this example to understand the impact of the multi-tenancy workload type.

 A configuration with one tenant and one bucket only supports 750 mixed RPS for your entire workload.
 This means that if you have an aggregated workload of 10K queries per second across all your Grafana graphs with a cache configuration that yields a 90% hit ratio:
-- ~1K of the requests will land on the backend Object Storage bucket.
+- ~1K of the requests will land on the back-end Object Storage bucket.
 - With one tenant and one bucket, your workload will already exceed the rate limit for the bucket.

 Alternatively, a configuration with two tenants and two buckets, one each for the org/division/workload type, gets twice the RPS and the workload is unlikely to be rate limited.